FawwazAhmd/Alisuq-frontend-homepage/README.md

     Thanks to the React community for their support and resources.
     Bootstrap for providing a solid foundation for responsive design.
-    Your Name for contributing to this project.
+    Fawwaz Ahmed for contributing to this project.